-The library of the Finnish National Gallery is the largest library in Finland specialising in art.
-The library operates in two locations.
-The Kiasma Library has material on contemporary art dating from the 1960s onwards.
-The Ateneum Research Library focuses on Finnish art history.
-The Sinebrychoff Library can be accessed in the Ateneum Research Library by appointment.
+The Finnish National Gallery Library is the largest library in Finland specialising in art.
+It operates in two locations.
+The Kiasma Library has material on contemporary art dating from the 1960s onwards, while the Ateneum Research Library focuses on Finnish art history.
+Materials in the Sinebrychoff Research Library can be accessed at the Ateneum Research Library by appointment.
 Its collection includes literature on old international art.

-The library specialises in contemporary art.
-Its collection is developed so as to support the museum’s exhibition and collection operations.
-Key collection areas include Finnish contemporary art, the latest international trends in contemporary art and associated theoretical literature, artists represented in Kiasma collections, and art periodicals.
-There are also iPads for visitors that provide easy access to information on exhibitions in Kiasma and material on works in the museum’s collections.
-The iPads also give access to the comprehensive digital materials of the Finnish National Gallery and to select materials from its audiovisual archive.
+The Kiasma Library specialises in contemporary art.
+Its collection is developed with a view to supporting the museum’s exhibition and collection operations.
+Key collection areas include Finnish contemporary art; the latest international trends in contemporary art and associated theoretical literature; artists represented in the Kiasma Collection; and art periodicals.
+Visitors can also use a number of iPads that contain additional material on exhibitions at Kiasma and that also provide access to selected materials from the audio-visual archive.
+Read more about the library’s opening hours and research services.

 Ateneum and Sinebrychoff Research Libraries

-The library maintains a Bibliography of Visual Art in Finland, which contains reference information about Finnish art literature.
+The library maintains a bibliography of Finnish art that contains reference information about Finnish art literature.

 The Sinebrychoff Research Library is part of the Finnish National Gallery Library.
 Materials in its collection can be accessed at the Ateneum Research Library by appointment.
 The resources of the Sinebrychoff Library relate to Fanny and Paul Sinebrychoff’s home museum, its art collection and exhibitions.